 In case you didn’t know, there are several social media platforms other than LinkedIn that can help you network with like-minded professionals.
 Even though LinkedIn is currently the most popular recruitment tool, it doesn’t mean that others can’t follow in its footsteps.

 These are some of the best LinkedIn alternatives currently available:

 This professional networking platform has a very prestigious pedigree.
-Created by Mareza Larizadeh will he was studying for his MBA at Stanford, with the purpose of helping ambitious recent graduates rapidly grow their career.
-Initially started as a website exclusively for high ranking Universities in the United States; it soon expanded to include all kinds of professionals, regardless of their alma mater.
+Created by Mareza Larizadeh while he was studying for his MBA at Stanford, with the purpose of helping ambitious recent graduates rapidly grow their career.
+Initially started as a website exclusively for high ranking Universities in the United States, Doostang soon expanded to include all kinds of professionals, regardless of their alma mater.

 It currently touts 500,000 members from high-demand industries such as media, consulting and finance.
 The website also offers various tiers of engagement from free to premium accounts.
 The paid accounts allow users to get their resume and LinkedIn profiles reviewed and optimised for the industry they would like to be employed in.
 Premium membership also gives members access to a roster of “Premium Doostang Jobs”.

 Opportunity is very similar to LinkedIn because it uses a scientific methodology that allows users access to statistics based on a real possibility of engaging in business.
 But, what is special about it is the fact that it offers a matching algorithm that helps you “find people who need what you offer”.

 Users can sign in with their Facebook account or email and choose to search for sales leads, employment or job candidates.
 A unique feature of this platform is that if someone within your Opprtunity or LinkedIn Network starts looking for a professional with your qualifications, it will notify you.
 Beyond those features it also gives you partner suggestions so you can grow both personally or as an entrepreneur.